DSACMS/metrics/docs/MetricsGlossary.md

 ## Watchers
 Watchers are users who subscribe to updates for a repository.
 They receive notifications about discussions, issues, and commits.
 The number of watchers can indicate how many people are actively interested in the project's progress.

+## Followers
+Watchers are users who subscribe to updates for an organization's public activity(new repositories, discussions...).

 ## Diff
 Diff refers to the difference in metrics such as issues, commits, or PRs between this week and last week.
 It highlights changes in contributions or activity over time.

-## %diff
+## % Diff
-%diff represents the percentage change in a given metric (like issues, commits, or PRs) compared to the previous week.
+% Diff represents the percentage change in a given metric (like issues, commits, or PRs) compared to the previous week.
 It provides a quick view of growth or decline, helping teams assess their activity levels and project health over time.

 # Terms In the Metrics Repository